MLRG-CEFET-RJ/Hyper-Opt/README.md

 ## Architecture
 It's a 3 hidden layers MLP.
 You just need to specify a .csv file with the data to training, test or validation in dataset folder.
-It's set to iterate up to 300 epochs with an early stopping logic to avoid loss divergence.
+You can set up the training/test file in the variable *train_path* and *test_path* ** neural_network.py **
-You can set 5 hyperparameters via command line arguments.
+It's set to iterate up to 300 epochs with an early stopping logic to avoid divergence.

 ## Hyperparameters
 LAYER1 = Neurons number in the first hidden layer